zjn700/ng-fb-host/README.md

 ### Answer the resulting questions
-    Select Firebase features you want (space bar selects, arrow keys move between options, enter when done) Change public folder to _dist_, when prompted
+    Select Firebase features you want (space bar selects, arrow keys move between options, enter when done) Change public directory to dist, when prompted

 ### Here are the answers to the questions Firebase tools will ask:
     Are you ready to proceed?
 Yes
     Which Firebase CLI features?
 Hosting (In the future, use whatever you need!
 Press space to select.)
-    Select a default Firebase project? ng-fb-host (Choose whatever app you created in the earlier steps) What do you want to use as your public directory? _dist_ (This is important!
-Angular creates the dist folder.)
+    Select a default Firebase project? ng-fb-host (Choose whatever app you created in the earlier steps) What do you want to use as your public directory? dist (This is important!
+Angular creates the dist directory.)
     Configure as a single-page app?
 Yes

 ## Deploying

-### Build the Angular app, which creates the Angular _dist_ folder
+### Build the Angular app, which creates the Angular dist directory
     ng build --prod